 The dose is the quantity of radiation or energy received.
 A basic unit for measuring the amount of energy absorbed from radiation received is the rad.
-To show biological risk and the probability of harmful effect, rads are converted to rems.
-The rem reflects tissue dose and takes into account the type of radiation absorbed into the body and the likelihood of damage.
-Because exposure to radiation normally occurs in fractions of a rem, the commonly used unit of exposure is the millirem (mrem).
-One rem equals one thousand millirem.

-It is important to understand doses are averages that span a rather large range of values.
-For example, individual doses due to radon average about 200 millirem per year per person in the U.S. The actual dose can vary widely, depending on where you live/work.
+To show biological risk and the probability of harmful effect, the rad is converted to the rem, which stands for Radiation Equivalent Man.
+The rem reflects tissue dose and takes into account the type of radiation absorbed into the body as well as the likelihood of damage.
+Because exposure to radiation normally occurs in fractions of a rem, the commonly used unit of exposure is the millirem (mrem): 1 rem equals 1,000 millirem.
+It is important to understand that doses are averages that span a rather large range of values.
+For example, individual doses due to radon average about 230 millirem per year per person in the United States.
+The actual dose can vary widely, depending on where you live/work.